Shake It (Sakis Rouvas song): Performances

-The performance was similarly sexualised, with Rouvas beginning by dancing with two girls wearing suits.
+Fokas Evangelinos choreographed the Greek performance.
+It was sexualised, with Rouvas beginning by dancing with two girls wearing suits.
 As he sang the line "my world's on fire", he pulled red scarves from the trousers of his backing dancers.
 Later, he removed the suits from his dancers, revealing skimpy gold costumes.
 They later returned the favour by tearing his white jacket from him at the start of the final chorus, leaving him wearing a singlet and jeans.
 Live recordings of the performance feature loud cheers from the crowd as well as audible panting from Rouvas at the end of his athletic dance routine.

-Semi-final

-As Greece had not finished in the top 10 at the 2003 contest, the song was first performed in the semi-final.
-Here, it was performed tenth, following 's Maryon with "Notre Planète" and preceding 's Ruslana with "Wild Dances".
-At the close of voting, it had received 238 points, placing 3rd in the 22-strong field and qualifying for the final.

-Final

-In the final, it was performed sixteenth, following 's Toše Proeski with "Life" and preceding 's Jónsi with "Heaven".
-At the close of voting, it had received 252 points, placing 3rd in a field of 24.
-It was succeeded as the Greek representative at the 2005 contest by Elena Paparizou with "My Number One", which would secure Greece's first win in the contest.
-Incidentally, Shake It's score was 22 points higher than "My Number One"'s, despite its lower placing.
+The song qualified for the final, with its placing revealed shortly after as third of the 22 entries, with 238 points.
+On 14 May 2004, the final for the Eurovision Song Contest was held and Rouvas performed "Shake it" 16th on the night, following 's "Life" by Toše Proeski and preceding 's "Heaven" by Jónsi.
+At the close of voting, it had received 252 points, placing third in a field of 24.

-After Eurovision